kivanckurt/loki-prometheus/readme.md

-Here is a clean, professional `README.md` formatted for GitHub, covering the initialization and configuration steps.

----

 # Loki Logging Stack for Docker Swarm

 This repository contains a lightweight, Swarm-native logging stack.
 It deploys **Grafana Loki** (log storage), **Promtail** (log collection agent running on every node), and **Grafana** (visualization), along with a sample log-producing application.